Organic farming in New Zealand: Government influence on policy

 These legislations are designed to work together to help reduce greenhouse gas emissions produced by agriculture.

 The New Zealand government has developed an emissions reduction plan.
 It lays out targets and the actions that need to be made to reach those targets.
 This plan focuses on the transport, energy, building and construction, waste, agriculture and forestry industries.
-In terms of the agriculture industry, the New Zealand government has created targets they want to hit after the first emissions budget period.
+In terms of the agriculture industry, the New Zealand government has created targets they hope to reach after the first emissions budget period.
 This includes the emissions that would occur if the plan was not followed, then the emissions if the plan was followed.